ehlesp/smallab-k8s-pve-guide/G040 - Backups 04 ~ UrBackup 01 - Server setup.md

 To enable to UrBackup clients the capacity of accessing and restoring the backups stored in the server, you need to specify the concrete server URL they have to reach to do so:

 1. Browse to the `Settings` tab of yor UrBackup server's web interface.
-By default, this page will put you on the `General > Server` options view.
-There, you'll see the empty parameter `Server URL for client file/backup access/browsing`:
+By default, this page puts you on the `General > Server` options view.
+There, you can see the empty parameter `Server URL for client file/backup access/browsing`:

     ![UrBackup server Settings General Server view](images/g040/urbackup_server_settings_general_server_options_default.webp "UrBackup server Settings General Server view")